 A transmission line should have a uniform characteristic impedance.
 Any variation or discontinuities to the impedance causes signal reflection and distortion.
 This phenomenon is equally true for PCB traces and transmission lines.
-The reason for this is that the physical wavelength of a high frequency signal is very short and, for that reason, PCB traces exhibit the same characteristics.
+The reason for this is that the physical wavelength of a high frequency signal is very short.
+For that reason, PCB traces exhibit the same characteristics.
 The higher the frequency, the shorter the wavelength.
-Even shorter traces must be treated like transmission lines.
+You must even treat shorter traces like transmission lines.

 Signal trace discontinuities or non-uniform discontinuities form signal integrity discontinuities.
-In order to avoid signal distortion at the source and destination, the PCB trace impedance must be matched to source and load impedance at the source and destination ends.
+In order to avoid signal distortion at the source and destination, you must match the PCB trace impedance to source.
+You must then load impedance at the source and destination ends.
 This presents a considerable challenge that requires careful PCB design to mitigate the effects of signal degradation caused by impedance discontinuity.
-The greater the discontinuity in the characteristic impedance, the higher the signal reflection, meaning the signal distortion is higher as well.
-As such, try and keep impedance discontinuities as minimal as possible—both in terms of amplitude and time.
+The greater the discontinuity in the characteristic impedance, the higher the signal reflection.
+This means the signal distortion is higher as well.
+As such, try and keep impedance discontinuities as minimal as possible.
+Both in terms of amplitude and time.

 The Effects of Impedance Discontinuities

-Consequently, any change in the impedance of a PCB trace will cause signal reflections that lead to ringing and signal distortion.
-The upshot of this is that, at high switching frequencies, the distortion caused to digital signals by impedance discontinuities can be so severe that signal sampling errors may occur.
-A transmission line formed by PCB traces can be characterized by the following parameters: resistance, conductance, and trace resistance.
+Consequently, any change in the impedance of a PCB trace will cause signal reflections.
+These lead to ringing and signal distortion.
+The upshot of this is that, at high switching frequencies, the distortion this causes to digital signals by impedance discontinuities can be so severe that signal sampling errors may occur.
+You can characterize a transmission line formed by PCB traces by the following parameters: resistance, conductance, and trace resistance.

 Typical Impedance Discontinuities